Dominic Tweddle

-Dominic Tweddle, FSA FSAs, is an English archaeologist specialising in Anglo-Saxon studies and the director general of the National Museum of the Royal Navy.
+Dominic Tweddle, FSA FSAs, is an English archaeologist specialising in Anglo-Saxon studies. and the former director general of the National Museum of the Royal Navy.
 Previously he spent time as a research assistant at the British Museum and as the assistant director of the York Archaeological Trust, where he helped develop the Jorvik Viking Centre.
 He is also an honorary professor at the UCL Institute of Archaeology and the University of Portsmouth.

 Tweddle is known for his 1992 book on the Coppergate Helmet, which built on the work of Greta Arwidsson and Heiko Steuer to provide a typology of European helmets from the end of the Western Roman Empire to the end of the Viking Age.

 Education

 Tweddle enrolled at Southampton University around 1972, and studied under Colin Renfrew for his first degree, a first class honours degree in archaeology and history.
 He then spent a year at Emmanuel College, Cambridge, where he researched Anglo-Saxon and Viking art, before enrolling at the Department of Scandinavian Studies at University College London.
 In 1986 he was awarded a doctorate; his Ph.D. topic was on Anglo-Saxon sculpture of South-East England.
 There he studied under Sir David M. Wilson, thereafter the director of the British Museum, a fact which Tweddle credits with helping him obtain his first job.